-- Ensure that the dignity and integrity of both women and men are equally respected and valued. - Work in a decisive and creative way to guarantee that women and men have the same rights and the same opportunities to advance and develop. - Ensure that gender equality is integrated into institutional strategic planning, and that policy development, operational practices and procedures are all informed by equality of opportunity. - Optimally serve the interests of both genders in studies, research, training and development activities, - Evolve a governance, administrative, teaching and research culture that is gender sensitive in all aspects of the university operations, including admissions, employment and service delivery. - Ensure gender equity in representation on staff and student decision making bodies - Ensure that all staff and students are fully aware of, and accept their responsibilities to perform their roles in a way that genuinely promotes equality of opportunity. - Reflect the great gender sensitivity in the use of language in the University. - Address any perceived barriers to providing and promoting inclusive practices for all staff and students and target areas to eliminate inequalities. - Ensure that the University environment is gender friendly and supportive of women and men and their specific needs and roles. - Monitor by a range of methods, the effectiveness of the actions taken to promote equality of opportunity. - Ensure that any breaches of the policy are reported and dealt with in an appropriate way. - To evolve a gender-friendly university environment that is respectful of each gender's academic freedom and human rights - Provide physical facilities, personnel and financial resources to support the implementation of the UIGP.
+- 6. Ensure gender equity in representation on staff and student decision making bodies; - 7.
+Ensure that all staff and students are fully aware of, and accept their responsibilities to perform their roles in a way that genuinely promotes equality of opportunity; - 8.
+Reflect gender sensitivity in the use of language in the University; - 9.
+Address any perceived barriers to providing and promoting inclusive practices for all staff and students and target areas to eliminate inequalities; - 10.
+Ensure that the University environment is gender friendly and supportive of women and men and their specific needs and roles; - 11.
+Monitor by a range of methods, the effectiveness of the actions taken to promote equality of opportunity; - 12.
+Ensure that any breach of the policy are reported and dealt with in an appropriate way; - 13.
+To ensure a gender-friendly University environment that is respectful of the academic freedom and human rights of each sex; - 14.
+Provide physical facilities, personnel and financial resources to support the implementation of the UIGP.